LiYangHart/sdp_md/sdp.md

 ## SDP Simulation
 If you want to simulate SDP on your own devices, [Waverly Labs’ OpenSDP project](https://www.waverleylabs.com/open-source-sdp/) is a good open-source resource to implement the proposed framework with components being programmed using C, Python, and NodeJS.

 As mentioned earlier SDP consists of 3 main components: controller, gateway and client.
-Each component can be set up on a separate virtual machine.
+Each component can be set up on a separate virtual machine by using [Oracle Virtualbox](https://www.virtualbox.org/).
 The code can be found in WaverleyLabs’ Github, [WaverleyLabs/SDPcontroller](https://github.com/WaverleyLabs/SDPcontroller) can be used to simulate the controller, while “WaverleyLabs/fwknop”(https://github.com/WaverleyLabs/fwknop) can be used to simulate gateway and client.

 In addition, another virtual machine can be set up as an unauthorized client or attacker.
 Several attacks can be simulated to test the utility of SDP.
 For example, [Hping3](http://www.hping.org/download.php) is a popular tool to simulate the DoS (Denial of Service) attacks, such as SYN flood attack.
 For port scanning attacks, [Nmap](https://nmap.org/download.html) is mainly used for network discovery and security auditing.
 Besides, the network traffic can be monitored by [Wireshark](https://www.wireshark.org/download.html) to check the network condition of using SDP or without SDP.
 For testing SDP, here we mainly simulate two types of cyber-attacks: DoS and port scanning, and the network throughput is our main metric.